Everyone's a Star!

 Everyone's a Star! is the sixth studio album by the Australian pop rock band 5 Seconds of Summer, released on 14 November 2025 as their first record under Republic Records.
 It was preceded by the singles "Not OK", "Boyband", and "Telephone Busy".
-The album was promoted through posters around New York City, which linked to the band's "Your Favorite Boy Band" website, where fans could pre-save "Not OK".
-Upon the single's release, 5 Seconds of Summer revealed the album, its artwork, and the track listing.
+The album was released to positive reviews, with critics praising its blend of pop-punk energy with the vulnerability of the band's solo records, and the charm of their past music.
+In support of the album's release, the band embarked on the Everyone's a Star!
+World Tour in 2026.

 Background and recording

 5 Seconds of Summer began working on Everyone's a Star! in Los Angeles and Nashville shortly after releasing their fifth studio album, 5SOS5 in 2022.
 They followed it with their third live album, The Feeling of Falling Upwards in 2023, and continued works on their sixth record whilst releasing their own solo projects.
 The band was also performing for their 10th-anniversary world tour, The 5 Seconds of Summer Show, which made them reflect on their beginnings.
 According to Ashton Irwin and Michael Clifford, they wanted to expand upon "the tongue-in-cheek" tone of their debut album, and "lean further into irony and satire".
+The album is also widely considered an intentional and mature return to their heavier rock roots with Ashton Irwin stating “ We revisited our production and writing partner, Jake Sinclair.
+And we said, Jake, we’d love to get back in with you.
+We’re trying to make more rock again.”
+In regards to them writing "The Rocks".
 The band dubbed Everyone's a Star! their "most ambitious era yet".
 The visuals were described by Clifford as having been strongly influenced by the Y2K aesthetic and 2000s fashion.